 The proposal here is to follow the discussion in the W3C's "Cool URIs" note.
 The URIs to be used are of the same form as URLs, using http at the beginning.
 While ordinary URLs can be used to identify concepts, as well as pages of information about them, this can cause confusion within the Semantic Web, and "Cool URIs" suggests using either of two approaches for distinguishing the two.
 The first approach is for the identifier of the ability concept to ends with a "#" part, which is commonly used on the web to point to an anchor within a web document, but need not do so.
 In any case, such a URI cannot by nature refer directly to a web document, or "information resource", as a whole, so is safe to use to identify a concept rather than an information resource.
 The second approach is for the URI to be redirected (with code 303) to the location of the information about it.
 See the Cool URIs note for further details.

-The W3C has many pages of information on the Semantic Web and its Resource Description Framework, RDF.
-Helpful introductory material not from the W3C includes
+The W3C has many pages of information on its Data Activity, including the old Semantic Web materials; and the Resource Description Framework, RDF.

 The key idea in the RDF is that information is able to be represented, equivalently, as either a directed graph, or a set of triples of the form [subject, predicate, object].
 This is a highly general way of representing "knowledge", and just as applicable to the area of abilities as it is to any other area.
 There are other general purpose representations, notably Topic Maps, which could be used, but are not the focus of these proposals.